vlambert/TMVA_CTagging/README.md

 + This is done for both the QCD training samples and the ttbar samples

 ##### Event Weights
-4) Produce the category normalization weights for the training sample with `normalizationQCD.C` (BiasFiles or SLBiasFiles for soft-lepton category) and save the output to a text such as *QCDnorm\_category.txt*.
+4) Produce the category normalization weights for the training sample with `normalizationQCD.C` (BiasFiles or SLBiasFiles for soft-lepton category) and save the output to a text file such as *QCDnorm\_category.txt*.
 These will be added as a weight branch “weight_norm” which flattens the vertex category distribution for the training sample.

 5) Create the vertex category weights from ttbar for the training samples with `biasTTbar.C` (BiasFiles or SLBiasFiles for soft-lepton categories) and save the output to a text file such as *TTbias_category.txt*.